Floorp-Projects/Floorp/testing/docs/xpcshell/index.rst

 Some tests will want to only execute certain portions on specific platforms.
 Use
 `AppConstants.jsm <https://searchfox.org/mozilla-central/rev/a0333927deabfe980094a14d0549b589f34cbe49/toolkit/modules/AppConstants.jsm#148>`__
-for determing the platform, for example:
+for determining the platform, for example:

 .. code:: brush: